provenance-io/kong-jwt-wallet/README.md

 ## Creating a JWT

-This plugin assumes the standard jwt format but requires to be signed wtih an `secp256k1` elliptic curve key.
-The jwt must set the `alg` type to `ES256K` to be recognized in this plugin.
-When generating your jwt you must set the public key as the `sub` field on the payload and if wanting grants to return then also include the wallet address as the `addr` field.
+This example uses the standard jwt format but sings with an `secp256k1` elliptic curve key.
+When generating your jwt you must set the public key as the `sub` field on the payload and it must be compressed public key bytes (base64).
+If wanting grants to return then also include the wallet address as the `addr` field.

 ### Header: